ullibniss/INNO-Computer-Systems-and-Networks/CSN_3rd_lab_Fedorov_Alexey.md

 ## 1.b

 Linux provides several mechanisms for Interprocess communication.
-Let's list then and look for specific system calls
+Let's list then and look for specific system calls.

 ### Pipes